bylucasqueiroz/loggo/README.md

 ### Context Management (`context.go`)

 - Handles correlation ID generation and retrieval from context.
-- The correlation ID key is now configurable using `CORRELATION_ID_KEY`, allowing flexibility in log tracking.
+- The correlation ID key is now configurable using `LOG_CORRELATION_ID_KEY`, allowing flexibility in log tracking.

 ## License